There are a few things we should all be strict with ourselves about: brushing our teeth, paying bills on time, and going to the doctor.

 When I do my research on capsule wardrobes, I’m invariably met with many posts and videos about why people chose not to continue their capsule wardrobe.
-I don’t plan on having a capsule wardrobe forever, but it’s disheartening to read some of these posts and watch videos where people are perpetuating the strict rules and standards they have for themselves regarding capsule wardrobes as the rule.
+It’s disheartening to read some of these posts and watch videos where people are perpetuating the strict rules and standards they have for themselves regarding their capsule.
+Often, the problem lies more with the standards we force ourselves into rather than the capsule wardrobe itself.

 Creating and maintaining your capsule wardrobe should be a challenging, fun, and rewarding process that adds value to your life, no matter how big, small, or diverse your capsule may be.